Larder Love

 top down shot of pickled samphire in jar

-Foraging on Tenby Island
+Foraging for samphire on Tenby Island

 The island is covered in greenery and the air heady with the scents of the wild mint, thyme, samphire and flowers.
 Thistles, wild cabbage and daisies abound.